Can adding radiation to immune therapy help improve survival for people with extensive stage small cell lung cancer?

 The RAPTOR Study FAQ

-If you over the age of 18 with extensive stage small cell lung cancer, you may be able to participate.
+If you are over the age of 18 and have recurrent or persistent ovarian or endometrial cancer with a RAS pathway mutation, you may be able to participate.

 If you choose to take part in this study, there is a risk that: